LamTienDat/ethereum-docs/part1-transactions/README.md

 - [Hardhat Documentation](https://hardhat.org/docs)
 - [Ethers.js v6 Documentation](https://docs.ethers.org/v6/)

-## ⚠️ Lưu ý quan trọng
+## ⚠️ Important Notes

-1. **KHÔNG BAO GIỜ** push private key lên Git
+1. **NEVER** push private key to Git
-2. Chỉ sử dụng ví test, không dùng ví chứa tiền thật
+2. Only use test wallet, don't use wallet with real money
-3. Sepolia ETH không có giá trị, có thể xin miễn phí
+3. Sepolia ETH has no value, can be obtained for free
-4. Mỗi transaction cần đợi ~12 giây để được confirm
+4. Each transaction needs to wait ~12 seconds to be confirmed

 ## 🆘 Troubleshooting

-### Lỗi: "insufficient funds for gas"
+### Error: "insufficient funds for gas"

-- Cần xin thêm Sepolia ETH từ faucet
+- Need to get more Sepolia ETH from faucet

-### Lỗi: "nonce too low"
+### Error: "nonce too low"

 - Reset MetaMask: Settings → Advanced → Clear activity tab data

-### Lỗi: "replacement transaction underpriced"
+### Error: "replacement transaction underpriced"

-- Tăng gas price hoặc đợi transaction cũ complete
+- Increase gas price or wait for old transaction to complete

-### Transaction bị stuck
+### Transaction stuck

-- Xem script `05-nonce-demo.js` để học cách fix
+- See script `05-nonce-demo.js` to learn how to fix

-## 📞 Hỗ trợ
+## 📞 Support

-Nếu gặp vấn đề, tham khảo:
+If you encounter issues, refer to:

 - [Hardhat Discord](https://hardhat.org/discord)
 - [Ethereum Stack Exchange](https://ethereum.stackexchange.com/)
-- Documentation trong từng script
+- Documentation in each script

 ---